buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 The illustration demonstrates the description method of a point of intersection.
 When using the element to delimit a pipe network, the terminal drainage well is connected to a pipe that terminates in a **\<Connection>** element.
 It is thus possible to also describe the connections of the outermost wells in the plan network.
 It is advisable to name the elements in a fashion that is clearly different from the rest of the plan, e.g. "Terminal1", "Terminal2".

 When the element describes a delimiting element, all attributes are not used.
-The name of the structure and the description desc are set to differ from the plan informatuion as much as possible e.g. by naming them "Terminal1", "Terminal2".
-The elevation of the rim elevRim, the elevation of the sump elevSump and the state of the structure are left undefined.
+The name of the structure and the description desc are set to differ from the plan information as much as possible e.g. by naming them "Terminal1", "Terminal2".
+The elevation of the rim elevRim, the elevation of the sump elevSump and the state of the structure are left undefined (given value "NaN").

+When a **\<Connection>** is used for modeling a bend (inflexion) of a flexible pipe of cable (being actually continuous), its name and description desc should indicate that it is not a physical conncection.

 Connections, joints or points of intersection are defined using the **\<Connection>** element, that has no attributes.